 Eighth Day Books New & Notable selection

-Excerpt from A Solemn Pleasure
+cover image of A Solemn Pleasure

 A Solemn Pleasure is being called “altogether magnificent” (Marginalian), a “best book for writers” (Poets & Writers), a “best book about books” (Literary Hub), a book that will help graduates change the world (Foreword Reviews), and one that “may be the handbook of the modern writer” (Brookline Booksmith Small Press Book Club).